CorneliusMa/SilkSpawners_v2/README.md

     denyDestroy: true # If set to true, a message will be sent to the player if the spawner cannot be destroyed
     denyPlace: true # If set to true, a message will be sent to the player if the spawner cannot be placed
     denyChange: true # If set to true, a message will be sent to the player if the spawner cannot be changed
+  permission:
+    disableDestroy: false # If set to true, no permission is required to receive destroyed spawners
+    disablePlace: false # If set to true, no permission is required to place spawners
+    disableChange: false # If set to true, no permission is required to change spawners with eggs
 update:
+  configVersion: 2 # Do not change this value manually!
+It is automatically managed by the plugin
   check:
     enabled: true # If set to true, the plugin will check for updates
     interval: 24 # The interval in hours at which to check for updates